 The Chinese Art of Creating Wealth

-The God of Wealth isn't just a superstition.
+The God of Wealth isn't a superstition.
 It encompasses a set of principles that can help you build personal wealth and success.

 Wealth is an essential aspect of Chinese culture.
 As an idea, personal wealth did not appear in Chinese societies until the rise of the merchant class.
 With the beginning of commerce, the philosophy of wealth was built on the foundation of business, specifically in “win-win” relationships.
 And how exchanging goods and services can help improve the lives of all engaged in business.

-First, I will provide a brief history of personal wealth and how it came about in Chinese society.
+First, I will provide a brief history of personal wealth and its origins in Chinese society.

 History of Wealth

-During the dynastic periods of Xia-Shang-Zhou dynasties (2070 BCE to 1046 BCE), wealth was mainly in the hands of the ruling elites, in the form of land ownership and the control of labour in an agrarian society.
+During the dynastic periods of the Xia-Shang-Zhou dynasties (2070 BCE to 1046 BCE), wealth was mainly in the hands of the ruling elites, in the form of land ownership and the control of labour in an agrarian society.

 It wasn’t until the rise of the merchant class during the Spring and Autumn period (770-476 BCE) and the Warring States period (475-221 BCE) that the idea of personal wealth took root in Chinese societies.